What is a conservation easement, and how does it work?

 GETTING STARTED WITH MALT IS A TWO-STEP PROCESS

-Schedule an informational call with Brady Moss, MALT’s Associate Director of Conservation.
-You can contact him by phone at (415) 663-1158 ext.
-302, or complete the simple form below and he’ll call you.
+Schedule an informational call with Lauren Faccinto, MALT’s acquisitions program manager.
+You can contact her by phone at (415) 663-1158 ext.
+302, or complete the simple form below and she’ll call you.

 Complete the application.

-Once you’ve completed your informational call with Brady, the next step will be to complete the application and return it to MALT.
+Once you’ve completed your informational call with Lauren, the next step will be to complete the application and return it to MALT.
 The application form helps us gather more specific details about the property and your experience in agriculture.
-If questions arise along the way, Brady is always available to help.
+If questions arise along the way, Lauren is always available to help.

 Once a complete application is submitted to MALT, you can expect to hear from us regarding next steps within 30 days.